Search: 4342 results

 And on the third day, they let all the sailing apparatus go over the side.

-But they stood watching and expecting him to swell up or suddenly drop dead.
-But after they had waited a long time and had seen nothing unusual happen to him, they changed their minds and began saying that he was a god.
+But they expected him to be about to become inflamed, or to fall down dead suddenly, But over much time expecting and seeing nothing amiss happening to him, they changed their minds and said that he was a god.

 And when we came into Rome, they let Paul have a house for himself and the armed man who kept watch over him.

-Three days later he called together the leaders of the Jews; and when they had gathered, he said to them, “Kinsmen, though I have done nothing against our people or against the customs of our fathers, yet I was turned over as a prisoner from Jerusalem into the hands of the Romans.
+Three days later, he invited the leading men of the Jews to come to see him, and when they came, he said to them, "Brothers, I have done nothing against our people or the customs of our forefathers; yet at Jerusalem I was turned over to the Romans as a prisoner.

 What advantage then does the Jew have [i.e., over the Gentile]?
 Or what value is there in circumcision?